GilesStrong/SuperTML_HiggsML_Test/README.md

   - Maximum AMS on validation data is 2.91, AMS at chosen cut is 2.80
   - Public-private AMS on test data at chosen cut = 2.79-2.74
   - Appears to be better than random guessing, but currently worse than traditional binary classification and no where near the 3.979 reported

+- Second attempt:
+  - Moved to ariel 13 for font (text on previous images were a bit pixelated)
+  - Shortened 2nd stage of training
+  - Slightly improved performance:
+    - min validation error-rate ~17%
+    - Maximum AMS on validation data is 3.10, AMS at chosen cut is 3.02
+    - Public-private AMS on test data at chosen cut = 2.78-2.83
+  - Slight improvements with cleaner text labels, but still bad performance

 ## Requirements